Can We Predict Performance of Large Models across Vision-Language Tasks?: Experiments

 We compare our method against two baselines: (1) Global Mean: predicting the global mean for unobserved scores; (2) Mean of Means: for each unobserved score, we average the mean performance of the model, the mean performance on the dataset, and the global mean.

 \textbf{Results.} As shown in \figref{fig:result_of_pmf}(A-C), PMF significantly outperforms the baselines when the test ratio is lower than 90\%.
 This suggests that when only a portion of the scores is available, PMF can infer the unobserved scores with high accuracy.
-Additionally, as demonstrated in \figref{fig:result_of_pmf}(D-F), the estimated scores strongly correlate with the actual scores.
+Additionally, as demonstrated in \figref{fig:result_of_pmf}(D-F), the estimated scores strongly correlate with the actual scores, indicating reliable predictions from our framework.

 However, as the amount of observed data decreases, PMF's performance declines as can be expected.
 In extreme cases where the test ratio exceeds 90\%, with limited information about model or dataset performance, PMF can perform worse than predicting the means.
-We will address this issue in the following sections with our proposed enhancement techniques.